 This place on Welsh Back serves up very tasty burgers and a great selection of craft beers and ciders.
 Their £5 lunch deal is particularly brilliant, and I also love their little terrace on a sunny day.
 Make sure you chuck plenty of that tasty paprika salt on your chips.

 Other local favourites are takeaways YoYo Burger on the Traingle and Ciao Burger on Gloucester Road, although if you want to sit in with a nice retro vibe you should head to American Diner Rocotillo’s.

-Look out for their stall at various markets and street food events around town, although they’ve now got a permanent residence on Baldwin Street, yay!
 The burger choices are always exciting and incorporate some interesting flavours and sauces.
 Veggies are particularly well looked-after, and their burger ethics also make me feel warm and fuzzy inside (in fact, you can see my reaction to their damn fine Prairie Girl burger in this ridiculous gif)